 As you perform your equity walkthrough ask or perform the following:

 Theft seldom occurs in the sale of stock.
-If fraud occurs, it’s usually an intentional false equity presentation.
-Inflating an entity’s equity can make the organization appear healthier than it really is.
+If fraud happens, it’s usually a false equity presentation.
+Why?
+Inflating equity makes the organization appear healthier than it really is.

-Additionally, mistakes can lead to errors in accounting for equity.
-Such mistakes may occur if the entity sells complex equity instruments.
-Understanding the rights and obligations of ownership interests is a key to proper accounting.
+Additionally, mistakes lead to errors in equity accounting.
+Such mistakes might occur if the entity sells complex equity instruments.

 The directional risk for equity is that it is overstated (companies desire strong equity positions).
 So, audit for existence.